ENCCS/julia-for-hpda/content/regression.rst

 	  .. code-block:: julia

-         # replace the model_class
-         # model_class = @load GaussianProcessRegressor pkg=ScikitLearn
-         # with for exmple random forest
-         model_class = @load RandomForestRegressor pkg=DecisionTree

-         # or a decision tree
-         # model_class = @load DecisionTreeRegressor pkg=DecisionTree
+         println(x)

       You may have to import an MLJ interface such as MLJDecisionTreeInterface.

-      The list of model from above will be something like:
+      The list of models from above will be something like:

       .. code-block:: text